-- Shred raw bok choy and toss with other fresh vegetables to make a salad
+- shred raw bok choy and toss with other fresh vegetables to make a salad

-- Add chopped bok choy to hot and sour soup
+- add chopped bok choy to hot and sour soup

-- Stir-fry bok choy with a variety of vegetables, some soy sauce, and sesame oil
+- stir-fry bok choy with a variety of vegetables, some soy sauce, and sesame oil

-- Sauté fresh garlic and ginger in olive oil until soft, then add bok choy and continue to sauté until desired tenderness
+- sauté fresh garlic and ginger in olive oil until soft, then add bok choy and continue to sauté until desired tenderness

 Here are some links to recipes using bok choy:

-- Stir fried bok choi with ginger and garlic
+Stir-fried bok choi with ginger and garlic

 Myrosinase can hinder thyroid function by preventing the body from absorbing iodine.
-It is deactivated by cooking.
+Cooking deactivates it.
 Eating raw bok choy in moderate amounts does not pose a hazard.